Obsidian: Literature and Arts in the African Diaspora: History

 The magazine was established by Alvin Aubert using his own funds and those of various benefactors.
 Since that time, it has published continuously through financial contributions from individuals, support from various educational institutions, and organizations including the National Endowment of the Arts.
 The magazine publishes new and established, emerging and contemporary work by artists across the African diaspora in artistic disciplines including literature, visual, sound, and mixed media.
 It is abstracted and indexed in the Modern Language Association Database.

 Awards

 The periodical won the Parnassus Award for Significant Editorial Achievement in 2018 for volume 42, Speculating Futures: Black Imagination & the Arts.

 In February 2021, it was approved for an National Endowment for the Arts Grants for Arts Projects award to support outreach to historically Black colleges and universities.

 The magazine is one of the Community of Literary Magazines and Presses 2021 grant recipients of the Literary Magazine Fund, launched in 2019 with The Amazon Literary Partnership.

+Obsidian was awarded the 2026 AWP Small Press Publisher Award at the AWP26 Conference and Bookfair in Baltimore.